paradigmxyz/foundry-alphanet/README.md

 * `ghcr.io/paradigmxyz/foundry-alphanet:latest` is the image name
 * `--foundry-directory /app/foundry` tells the entrypoint script to use `/app/foundry` in the container as the foundry project directory.
-* `--foundry-command build` tells the entrypoint script to use `build` as the forge command.
+* `--foundry-command "forge build"` tells the entrypoint script to use `forge build` as the foundry command.

 To run tests in a project, from the projects root:
 ```shell